Hard exterior, slick inside

 Everything was spot-on.
 Reception was friendly with an effortless check-in.
 The room had all the expected 3-star bits and bobs including its own iron and ironing board.
 The bed was comfortable, the room warm and clean.
 The WiFi connection fast and faultless ( I think there would have been an extra charge for it but as I had some time left from a BT Openzone voucher I don't know how much it is).
 The hotel was quiet on the weekend I stayed and so the cooked breakfast was from the kitchen, rather than from the buffet, whilst the cold part of the buffet was well-stocked with plenty of choices.

-Unique Quality: Although there was nothing particularly specia,l except the price - I'll definitely stay here again if I can get a similar rate!
+Unique Quality: Nothing particularly special except the price but I'll definitely stay here again if I can get a similar rate, or even if it's slightly more.

 Directions: Just off the town's main square.
 About a five minute walk through the shopping mall from the railway station.